omunozRNA/omunozRNA/README.md

 - 👋 Hi, I’m @omunozRNA
-- 👀 I’m interested in learning how to comb through sequencing dataset
+- 👀 I’m interested in learning how to comb through sequence datasets